 If you’re looking for off-the-beaten-track attractions, Atlas Obscura has just what you’re looking for! …And they even featured Civil War Tails!
 You can read the article here.

 Join us on Memorial Day to watch the annual Memorial Day Parade, beginning at 2:00 p.m. at Lefever Street and ending at the Soldiers’ National Cemetery.
 The parade marches past our building, and you are welcome to escape the sun and join us on our front porch!
 This is a special parade–the soldiers’ orphans who used to live in our house and the original orphanage next door would march in the parade to the cemetery where many of their fathers–Union soldiers who died in the war–were buried.
 The children of the Gettysburg school district carry on the tradition.
 Another highlight is seeing a restored Huey helicopter from the Vietnam War–and the veterans riding in it–thanks to Helicopter Applicators, Inc. of Gettysburg and the local American Legion Post 202.

-Christmas is just around the corner!
-Come enjoy a bit of the season in Gettysburg.
-Check out Destination Gettysburg’s Events Calendar for various special activities.
+- You can also check out Destination Gettysburg’s Events Calendar for various special activities throughout the month of December.
 Some of our personal favorites are:

 - “A Christmas Carol,” presented by Totem Pole Playhouse and shown in the Majestic Theater in the center of Gettysburg

 - Eisenhower Farm – see the house decorated as Ike and Mamie would have celebrated Christmas.
 Tickets and shuttle are available at the Gettysburg National Military Park Visitor’s Center

 Civil War Tails at the Homestead Diorama Museum, LLC 785 Baltimore Street, Gettysburg, PA 17325 info@CivilWarTails.com (717) 420-5273